browniebroke/browniebroke.com/src/posts/making-celery-work-nicely-with-django-transactions.md

 ---
 date: 2019-06-25
 author: browniebroke
-title: 'Celery best practice when working with Django transactions'
+title: 'Making Celery work nicely with Django transactions'
 description: "A short post about things I've learned when working with Celery in a Django project and a tip to avoid a common pitfall with DB transactions."
 header_image: images/django-celery/header.png
+og_image: images/django-celery/open-graph.png
 tags:
   - django
   - celery